 For many businesses, drawing up a cast-iron set of terms and conditions might not really seem like it should be top of the priority list.
 If you’re just starting out you’re most likely focusing on the endless list of important tasks such as getting your product or service ready or finding customers.

-However, according to our lawyer Charlotte Bontoft, having sensible terms and conditions in place to cover your trading relationship with customers before you trade is crucial to ensure you and your customers are on the same page regarding how your relationship is governed and avoid any ambiguity that would arise without them.
+However, according to our solicitor Byron Swabrick, having sensible terms and conditions in place to cover your trading relationship with customers before you trade is crucial to ensure you and your customers are on the same page regarding how your relationship is governed and avoid any ambiguity that would arise without them.

-Here, Charlotte shares her advice for making sure you put your company on the front foot and don’t end up at the mercy of the buyer.
+Here, Byron shares his advice for making sure you put your company on the front foot and don’t end up at the mercy of the buyer.
 Long-standing customer relationships are not easy to achieve, but by setting out terms and conditions at the start can help prevent issues arising in the future.